British Junior champions The Wight Jewels, pictured in Gothenburg at the Junior World Challenge Cup 2010, where they placed 19th

 In 2009 the teams were reformed again to reflect the abilities of skaters, to comprise the Wight Jewels (juniors), Wight Gems (preliminary) and Wight Crystals (juvenile).
 For the 2011/12 season the Wight Crystals moved up to compete at novice level; the Wight Gems retired, and a new team, Wight Sparkles, was formed.

-The Wight Jewels are British junior synchronized skating champions, having won the title four times in a row, most recently at the 2011/12 British figure skating championships in Sheffield in November 2011.
+The Wight Jewels have been British junior synchronized skating champions four times in a row, most recently at the 2011/12 British figure skating championships in Sheffield in November 2011.
+In the 2012/13 championships they were second.
 They competed for the first time in the junior synchronized skating world championships, the Junior World Challenge Cup, in Gothenburg, Sweden, in March 2010, placing 19th in what was their first ISU international competition.
-They have since improved their placing at the JWCC, coming 17th in 2011 in Neuchatel, Switzerland, and 15th in Gothenburg, Sweden, in 2012: 15th place is the best result a British team has achieved at the JWCC in over 10 years.
+They have since improved their placing at the JWCC, coming 17th in 2011 in Neuchatel, Switzerland, and 15th in Gothenburg, Sweden, in 2012: at that time, 15th place was the best result a British team had achieved at the JWCC in over 10 years.

 In October 2010 the Wight Jewels competed for the first time in the Welsh Championships, winning the junior synchronized skating title.
 They retained the title at the 2011/12 event in October 2011.